 Throughout the duration of the festival, visitors are also encouraged to bring their admission tickets or receipts to participating restaurants in Chinatown to redeem special offers and discounts as part of a Panda Promotion.

-The 2019 Philadelphia Chinese Lantern Festival runs through June 30 and is open daily 6 p.m. – 11 p.m.
+The 2019 Philadelphia Chinese Lantern Festival has been extended through July 14 and is open daily 6 p.m. – 11 p.m.
 Tickets range from $12-20 depending on day of visit and age of visitor.

 The Philadelphia Convention & Visitors Bureau (PHLCVB) is the official tourism promotion agency for the City of Philadelphia globally and the primary sales and marketing agency for the Pennsylvania Convention Center.